 As accounting experts continue to share their advice about implementation, the most common tip is to start now rather than later.
 The adoption process doesn’t just happen overnight.
 A lot more planning is involved than initially predicted, and the process can feel overwhelming if you aren’t adequately prepared.

 Thoroughly check your data to find embedded leases

-Thoroughly reviewing all your contracts to determine if you have a lease is the first step when collecting the proper data for adoption.
+Thoroughly reviewing all your contracts to identify leases that may be embedded in them is the first step when collecting the proper data for adoption.
 Starting this process sooner gives you more time to uncover embedded leases within each contract, as the rule on accounting for them has changed under the new standards.

 Previously, under legacy accounting guidance, service contracts containing embedded leases were often treated the same as those without.
 However, under the new rules, organizations must determine whether each service contract contains an embedded lease and record the lease liability and assets to avoid material misstatements.
 Therefore, it’s imperative you understand the new process and identify embedded leases correctly.
 Accurately navigating the new standards depends on it.

 Find and correct errors

 After combing through your data and locating embedded leases, you may discover you made mistakes applying the previous accounting rules.
 While ASC 842 offers the practical expedient of keeping the lease classification made under ASC 840, it does not allow for errors to be grandfathered.
 If an error was made under ASC 840 in determining lease classification, analyzing your lease data early gives you the time to correct the classification so you can apply the practical expedient of not having to re-examine lease classification under ASC 842.